ita-social-projects/Space2Study-node-BackEnd-mvp/README.md

 - **Option 1**

-  - 👯 Clone this repo to your local machine from this repository: `https://github.com/ita-social-projects/Space2Study-node-BackEnd-mvp.git`
+  - 👯 Clone this repo to your local machine from this repository

 - **Option 2**